udelcodes/udelcodes.github.io/networks1.md

 years </h3>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/DKHZKTRyzeg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Week-long Goal:  We're going to build the internet

+It all starts with the telegraph and sending any sort of a signal across the wire.
+By the end of the week we should see all of the parts of the internet and how it emerges from this first instinct to communicate at a distance.

 ## ACTIVITY 1: Now we will try to talk to each other using morse(-like) code!
 Yay so fun!!

 Our version of Morse code: